Weekdays 9:30am - 7pm.

 What is a Chemical Peel?

 Our doctor will assess your skin condition during the consultation.
-He will also evaluate your general health status, the medications you are taking for example, oral isotretinoin, if you smoke, have had previous cosmetic procedures or chemical peels done, if you have recurrent herpetic outbreaks, or if you have the tendency for keloid formation, etc. After which, based on your skin goals and clinical condition, he will propose a suitable type of peel for you.
+He will also evaluate your general health status, the medications you are taking, if you smoke, have had previous cosmetic procedures or chemical peels done, if you have recurrent herpetic outbreaks, or if you have the tendency for keloid formation, etc. After which, based on your skin goals and clinical condition, he will propose a suitable type of peel for you.

 During the treatment, a chemical exfoliating agent (with an active ingredient) is applied to the skin to destroy portions of the epidermis and/or dermis while promoting healthy cell turnover.